 3) How do we behave?

-Because Kalu Yalans are passionate about what theyâre doing they are positive and dedicated to accomplishing their program and personal goals.
-(Kalu Yalans are not negative, arrogant buzzkills.)
+Kalu Yalans are passionate about what theyâre doing so they are positive and actively pursuing their goals.

 If you have any questions, feel free to send them my way: email@example.com.
 I’d love to hear from you